Khanatoshs/gps-manipulation/README.md

 # gps-manipulation
-Python program to manipulate gps data and extract necessary data for research
+Python scripts that focus on processing GPS data for research purposes

 ## GEO To Pixel Script